dracarys983/SVM/README.md

 -> python letter_classification_svm.py --data_dir='<path_to_dataset_dir>'
 <accuracy_val>, <precision_val>, <recall_val>, <F-1_val>
 ```
 Mention your experiments and observations in your _final report_.
+Analyze the discriminative nature of the features and
+find out the top two most discriminative features (You can also see how the model performs if you use just those two
+features).

 Once you know which model and hyperparameters work best, create that model in `letter_classification_svm_submission.py`,
 which is your final submission file.
 This will be tested on an unseen part of the dataset for testing it's effectiveness.